 Final corrected photograph

 These original artworks are inspired by texture, shape and color.
 I am interested in how the natural texture on the ginkgo leaves contrast the hand cut paper and the painted surface.
 The shapes of the Italian hand cut paper are taken directly from a plant I grew.
 All eight pieces make up that one plant.
 These eight artworks were made over many years.
 This is one of my favorite projects.
 The colors of the ginkgo leaves are vibrant and contrast with the calming teal blue of the scalloped paper.
 The textures and shapes of the painted elements and the collage elements are what make these pieces truly unique.
 The collage contains painting elements, real dried ginkgo leaves and hand cut Italian paper.
-These original artworks are available for purchase on Etsy.

 I've issued a new larger print edition.
 At 20"x20" these are the largest prints I have available.
 These prints have the look of original paintings.
 They are printed on a textured watercolor paper with hand-torn deckled edges.The edition size is limited to 50 hand-signed and numbered prints.
 Available on Etsy.